minnawoo/Whether-Weather-Drives-Crime/README.md

 Gobind Singh<br>

 #### Project Description
-We are interested in seeing whether there is a correlation weather and the number of major crimes commited.
+We are interested in seeing whether there is a correlation between weather and the number of major crimes commited.
 For this project, we decided to look at just the City of Toronto.

 #### Research Questions to Answer
 Is there a correlation between weather and major crimes?<br>